benjaminpiccarreta/NISTIR-8112/NISTIR_Use_Cases.md

 #### Privacy Considerations

 In this use case, some metadata elements with privacy implications, such as `provider`, are necessary for the transaction.
-Since this must be included, it’s important to ensure that Jane is aware of the fact that her information is being transferred as metadata in transactions.
+Since this must be included, it’s important to ensure that Jane is aware that her information is being transferred as metadata in transactions.
 By gaining explicit consent from Jane before releasing her veteran status (as required by the authorization policy), Jane is notified of the transfer of this attribute value, and she gives her permission for the transfer.
 Other metadata elements with privacy implications, such as `origin`, are not needed in this transaction, technically or policy-wise.
 Thus, they should be excluded since they are not necessary and their inclusion would potentially reveal a broad profile of Jane (e.g., related to her associations with certain organizations).

 #### Suggested Attribute Value Metadata

+In this scenario, considering privacy related AVM is limited.
 Based on the scenario’s authorization and privacy considerations, the table below illustrates the AVM that is applied to support appropriate decisions by the VA system.
 It also provides notional values.

 |**Element**  |**Value** |
 |------|------|